Ally Capellino x Margent Farm

 A mutual admiration on Instagram brought about the first meeting between Ally and Margent co-founder Fawnda Denham, opening Ally’s eyes to the possibilities of hemp.
 Her initial interest was sparked by the discovery of a bio-resin camera case, created collaboratively by Margent Farm and the University of Cambridge.

 The friendship developed through a shared affinity for great design, a fascination with the natural world, and where the two intersect.
-The duo began to experiment with the fibre and soon after the idea for the bag was born.
+The duo began to experiment with the fibre and soon after the idea for the collection was born.
 However, as the pair quickly discovered, producing hemp textiles in the UK is hugely challenging.

 In fact, the woven material used for the bag had to be sourced outside the UK.
 Prohibitive licence fees, considerable red tape and cultural misunderstanding have, so far, thwarted the industry’s re-establishment and scaling.
 At a time when the nation is making plans to ‘build back better’, and with increasing calls to invest in nature-based solutions, hemp is just too versatile to overlook.
 From bioplastics, low carbon textiles, and green building material to abounding health and wellbeing applications, this plant could quickly become a Goliath of the green economy.
-The concept behind this bag is an urgent reminder of what’s needed to unlock the potential of this native crop.
+The concept behind this limited edition collection is an urgent reminder of what’s needed to unlock the potential of this native crop.

 Margent Farm co-founder Fawnda Denham first encountered hemp through her own interest in CBD and introduced good friend, renowned film-maker and now business partner Steve Barron, to the idea of the farm.
 “The more we unravelled the plant it was just so giving in so many areas and in so many ways.
 First of all, it’s been around for hundreds and hundreds of years.
 It’s incredibly durable, low maintenance and beneficial as a rotation crop.
 You don’t need a lot of water and in conventional farming there would be no need for pesticides.
 I have pictures of when we took over Margent and the soil was dry like a parking lot in LA.
 A couple of years later after growing our hemp crops, it’s completely transformed.”